JonathanMischuk/fnChain/README.md

 The most basic sample usage:

 ```
-fnChain({
-    fns: [
+fnChain([
     httpRequest,
     syncFn,
     functionThatReturnsPromise
-    ]
-});
+]);
 ```

-fnChain accepts an initialization object.
-The object must have a `fns` property that will contain an array of functions.
+fnChain accepts a mandatory `fns` array that will contain all the functions to be executed.

-If you provide a `data` property to the initialization object it will be served to every function in the chain:
+If you provide a `args` object on initialization it will be served to every function in the chain:

 ```
-fnChain({
-    fns: [
+fnChain([
     httpRequest,
     syncFn,
     functionThatReturnsPromise
-    ],
-    data: {
+], {
     prop: 'prop'
     someOtherProp: 25,
     someMethod: function () {
         return 'something';
-        }
     }
 });
 ```